 I’ve written about how a poor greeting sets you up for a low close ratio.
 I’ve written about too much product information distancing a customer by making them feel stupid.

 Today, I want you to look at the various conversion points in your sales process before you try closing a sale.

-I see it like a map from the minute they enter your store.
+I see it as a map from the minute they enter your store.
 There are several points where they have to show they are engaged or you’ll lose the sale.

 When you understand where these conversion points are, you will make sure that you give your shopper every opportunity to raise their hands before going further in the sale.

 These indications are necessary to confirm they are proceeding along the path to buying the item.
 For that reason, sometimes we refer to these points as buying signs.

 When you fail to close a sale, you should unpack the encounter afterward.
 You will frequently find that the shopper didn’t raise their hand to learn more, to pick something up, or to ask questions.

 People don’t buy unless they’ve given buying signs

 Even then, if you have a clueless salesperson who doesn’t know how to actively listen, they may not recognize those buying signs and just vomit some canned pitch with irrelevant information and thwart the sale.

 When your retail sales training identifies these conversion points, it helps the salesperson keep from winging it and helps them close more sales.